-Swimmer controversially withdraws before Olympic trials
+Citing misogyny, Aussie swimmer pulls out of Olympic trials

 “Time’s UP.”

+The Olympics, set to open July 23, have already been postponed 12 months because of the COVID-19 pandemic.

+“If starting this conversation will save just one young girl from something like being told to lose weight or diet, not going to the Olympics will have been worth it,” Groves added.

-Groves tweeted last year that she’d complained about a swimming worker and the way “they stare at me in my” swimsuit, and also expressed concerns about the anti-doping process and the treatment of athletes will long-term illnesses.
+Groves tweeted last year that she’d complained about a swimming worker and the way “they stare at me in my” swimsuit, and also expressed concerns about the anti-doping process and the treatment of athletes with long-term illnesses.

-Former swimmer Perkins, a two-time Olympic 1,500-meter gold medalist, told ABC television it was important to ensure athletes in all sports are supported and protected, “and unfortunately we have just not been able to do that, because Maddie hasn’t engaged with us directly yet.”
+Perkins, a two-time Olympic 1,500-meter gold medalist, told ABC television that swimming in Australia was a “proud blended sport” and administrators had done a lot of work in recent years to build a framework to deal with any issues of abuse by making “sure that we have all the right processes for whistleblower investigations, and ensure police matters are dealt with as they need to be.”

+“There’s always going to be historical things that we need to acknowledge and work toward resolving,” Perkins said.
+“But I and everyone in our sport would certainly be quite challenged by the assertion that there’s a misogynistic culture.”

-Veteran swimmer Mitch Larkin was a teammate on the Rio squad with Groves, and said the claims “broke my heart a little bit.”
+Veteran swimmer Mitch Larkin, who has been teammates with Groves, said the complaints “broke my heart a little bit.”

 “I certainly want to find out and get to the bottom of it if she does have some issues,” Larkin said in Adelaide, South Australia, where the Olympic trials start Saturday.
-“We have got an athlete integrity officer and a wellbeing officer and she can certainly talk to them as well as sports psychs and really try and dig to the bottom of those issues.
+“We have got an athlete integrity officer and a well-being officer and she can certainly talk to them as well as sports psychs and really try and dig to the bottom of those issues.

 “And if there is a culture issue, we would absolutely love to change it.”